 - Combine low-fat coconut yogurt, chili paste, peanut butter, sugar, and fish sauce in a large microwave-safe bowl.

-- Heat peanut butter mixture for 30 seconds.
+- Heat peanut butter mixture in the microwave for 30 seconds.

 - Stir then set aside.

 - Return to the water.
 Once it begins boiling, add the lo mein noodles.
-Boil for 4 minutes.
+Boil according to package directions.